roman-milk/roman-milk.github.io/jen-and-me.md

+===

- ****** Jen &amp; Me Ch.
-3: The Wife Gets Involved ****** byTx_Tall_Tales© "Well, I'll help you in anyway I can.
+"Well, I'll help you in anyway I can.
 Hey, maybe we'll get lucky and find a decent, well-hung, funny, charming guy that wouldn't mind sharing, or forming a four-way with you, me and Marisa."
 The sensation was perfect and unconsciously I had picked up the pace quite a bit.
 It was getting harder to concentrate on the conversation.

  "Right.
 Like that'll happen.
 Like I haven't tried to get a guy in the past."
 She certainly sounded pessimistic.